Evo-soft/.github/profile/README.md

 It originally included planning, manufacturing, sales, and marketing, but has expanded to include other business activities such as inventory control, order tracking, customer service, finance and human resources as the ERP methodology has become more popular.

-Microsoft Dynamics 365 Business Central is an ERP solution that is incredibly adaptable and extremely robust, as such Evo-Soft utilise this ERP system and add considerable functionality to create Evo-Supply to deliver an outstanding ERP system for importers and distributors.
+Microsoft Dynamics 365 Business Central is an ERP solution that is incredibly adaptable and extremely robust, as such BCN utilise this ERP system and add considerable functionality to create Evo-supply to deliver an outstanding ERP system for importers and distributors.

 # Evo-supply
 #### The feature-rich software solution for use in the supply chain industry powered by Microsoft Dynamics 365 Business Central